SENERGY-Platform/client-connector-lib/README.md

 Platform Specific Info
 -----------------

-The connector-client uses the `standard-connector` protocol.
+The client-connector uses the `standard-connector` protocol.
 Please be sure to select the right protocol when creating new device types.

 The `standard-connector` protocol consists of: